arebee/MarkDownTest/samples/1-7-1_Extending the Logging Application Block.markdown

 The Logging Application Block is designed to suit a variety of applications and to provide the most commonly used logging functions.
 You can extend the application block through designated extension points.
 Typically, these are custom classes, written by you, that implement a particular interface or derive from an abstract class.
 Because these custom classes exist in your application space, you do not need to modify or rebuild the application block.
 Instead, you designate your extensions using configuration settings.
 Additionally, with extension points, you can adapt the application block to suit the needs of any particular application.
 You can extend the capabilities of the block by adding custom formatters, trace listeners, and log filters.
 <table xmlns:xlink="http://www.w3.org/1999/xlink"><tr><th><p>Custom Provider or Extension</p></th><th><p>Interface or Base Class</p></th></tr><tr><td><p>Log Entry Formatter</p></td><td><p> ILogFormatter</p></td></tr><tr><td><p>Trace Listener</p></td><td><p>CustomTraceListener</p></td></tr><tr><td><p>Log Filter</p></td><td><p>ILogFilter</p><p>LogFilter</p></td></tr></table>
-For detailed information about how to integrate custom providers with the Enterprise Library configuration system and configuration tools see <a href="test-markdown_3d7d908a-3382-4d75-9909-c968dfade305.html" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Creating Custom Providers for Enterprise Library</a>.
+For detailed information about how to integrate custom providers with the Enterprise Library configuration system and configuration tools see [Creating Custom Providers for Enterprise Library]({$finalDocSet}).
 The following procedure describes the general approach to extend the Logging Application Block.
 **To extend the Logging Application Block**